pgal3/tech_interview_0624/README.md

 `docker compose up -d`

 This will automatically spin up the database, queue and server.
-Once the server is up and running, run the following command from the project's be folder:

-`npx prisma migrate dev --schema=./src/infra/db/prisma/schema.prisma` ``
-This will setup and migrate the database tables.

-*Note: the migration and table creation will be changed and automatically performed in the future.*
 ### Cloud Deploy
 #### Google cloud run
 WIP - Deployment instruction for Google cloud run service are a work in progress and not available at the moment.